surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

  - **Type** specify reference type as line or  area.

- -  **From & to** specify the reference line for specific range of dimensions.
+ -  **From & To** specify the reference line for specific range of dimensions.

  - **Theme** enables colour for reference line.